Downloading client tax packs

 This CGT report and information is also available for clients to download themselves by logging into their account online.
 There is also a useful CGT guide for clients who are logging into their client portal and this is also available from our literature centre.

-How to create an investment report
+Creating an investment report

 Watch this guide to find out how you can create your own ad-hoc personalised client investment report in minutes.